anioji94/marble/README.md

 <img width="100" alt="File:Adobe After Effects CC icon.svg" src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/cb/Adobe_After_Effects_CC_icon.svg/616px-Adobe_After_Effects_CC_icon.svg.png">

 We wanted to bring home the feeling of accomplishment with every new marble so we created a custom animation using Adobe After Effects.
-We then used the Bodymovin' plugin to convert the After Effects project into a JSON file which we could work with
+We then used the Bodymovin' plugin to convert the After Effects project into a JSON file which we could work with.

 <img height="100" alt="Bodymovin logo" src="https://aescripts.com/media/catalog/product/cache/1/image/9df78eab33525d08d6e5fb8d27136e95/1/2/1240x496_shadow_tn.png">